On the heterogeneous spread of COVID-19 in Chile: Introduction

 \section{Introduction}

 The Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) is the seventh reported coronavirus that can infect humans \citep{sixcovs,sevenCOV}.
 As a consequence of the fast global spread and severe effects of the infectious disease caused by SARS-CoV-2, COVID-19 was declared a pandemic by the World Health Organization on 11 March 2020, resulting in 214 countries affected to date \citep{Worldometerscountries,mesesref}.
-After eight months of living in a pandemic world and despite scientific efforts, neither a pharmaceutical treatment nor a vaccine are yet commercially available.
-In this scenario, non-pharmaceutical interventions as mask-wearing, social distancing, travel bans, and lockdowns have been crucial to control and to slow the pandemic spreading.
+After \Ri{more than one year} of living in a pandemic world and despite scientific efforts, \Ri{effective} \Ri{treatments for COVID-19 are not yet available.
+Even though \Ri{several countries are deploying vaccination plans worldwide}, uncertainties related to vaccine efficacy and uptake suggest the necessity of keeping non-pharmaceutical interventions (NPIs) in place for preventing excess deaths and the emergence of escape variants \citep{moore2021vaccination,bauer2021relaxing,contreras2021risking}.}

-From a policymaker perspective, the identification of travel and mobility patterns among regions/cities/counties in a particular country allows governments to take actions to avoid the spread of the virus.
-Some restrictions seem to be obvious, such as closing the countries' borders, but others as regional quarantines are not.

-Since the pandemic began, different epidemiological models have been proposed to evaluate and forecast the evolution of the disease.
-A significant part of those models derives from the renowned SIR model proposed by \cite{kermack1927contribution}, which compartmentalizes the population exposed to the virus in the variables susceptible ($S$), infected ($I$) and Recovered ($R$), whose interaction determines the evolution of the disease over time.
-Direct extensions of the SIR model include extra compartments to represent variables of epidemiological interest, as SEIR models, differentiating exposed individuals that are not yet infectious, SIRD, differentiating deaths, and SEIRA models, considering asymptomatic carriers, among others \citep{gondim2020seird,lalwani2020predicting,boujakjian2016modeling,cooper2020sir, weiss2013sir,postnikov2020estimation,SIRlimitations}.
+Since the pandemic began, \Ri{researchers have been proposing different epidemiological models to evaluate and forecast} the evolution of the disease.
+A significant part of those models derives from the renowned SIR model proposed \Ri{by Kermack and McKendrick in 1927} \citep{kermack1927contribution}, which compartmentalizes the population exposed to the virus in the variables susceptible ($S$), infected ($I$) and Recovered ($R$), whose interaction determines the evolution of the disease over time. \Ri{Even though helpful, SIR models rely on several hypotheses that are rather hard to meet \citep{hethcote1985stability}, most of them related to homogeneity \citep{tolles2020modeling}.
+SIR models assume a "perfect mixing", where individuals are equally likely to meet, and from a continuous perspective, fractions of them do all the time.
+Individuals are assumed to have the same transition rates, translating to the same probability of being infected and the same average time to recover.
+Furthermore, SIR models do not include a latent period, one of the signature characteristics of COVID-19 \citep{he2020temporal}.} Direct extensions of the SIR model include extra compartments to represent variables of epidemiological interest, as SEIR models, differentiating exposed individuals that are not yet infectious, SIRD, differentiating deaths, and SEIRA models, considering asymptomatic carriers, among others \citep{gondim2020seird,lalwani2020predicting,boujakjian2016modeling,cooper2020sir, weiss2013sir,postnikov2020estimation,SIRlimitations,contreras2020low}.